Shera Radhuni: Season 4

 Shera Radhuni 1422 aired from 12 December 2015 to 23 February 2016 on Maasranga Television.
 Hosted by Rumana Malik Munmun.
 Judges were Subhabrata Moitra and Rahima Sultana Rita.
 It was won by Sabina Siraji.

 Season 5

 Shera Radhuni 1424 aired from 12 January 2018 to 13 April 2018 on Maasranga Television.
 Hosted by Rumana Malik Munmun.
 Judges were Subhabrata Moitra, Kalpana Rahman and Dilara Hanif Purnima.
-It was won by Mahafuzur Rahman.
+It was won by Mahafuzur Rahman (from Bogura).
+The first runner up was Farhana Habib (from Dhaka) and the second runner up was Nazia Farhana (from Dhaka).

 Season 6

 Shera Radhuni 1427 aired from 2 April 2021 to 9 July 2021 on Maasranga Television.
 Hosted by Maria Noor.
 Judges were Subhabrata Moitra, Rahima Sultana Rita and Dilara Hanif Purnima.
-It was won by Sadia Taher.
+It was won by Sadia Taher (from Chattogram).
+The first runner up was Nadia Natasha (from Khulna) and the second runner up was Moriom Hossain Nupur (from Dhaka).

 Season 7

 Shera Radhuni 1429 aired from 16 December 2022 to 18 April 2023 on Maasranga Television.
 Hosted by Srabonno Towhida.
 Judges were Subhabrata Moitra, Rahima Sultana Rita and Dilara Hanif Purnima.
-It was won by Ayrish Atiyar.
+It was won by Eyerish Atiar (from Dhaka).
+The first runner up was Sadia Kamal Urmee (from Dhaka) and the second runner up was Ferdous Ara Tuin (from Raj Shahi).

+Season 8

+Shera Radhuni Season 8 aired from 7 March 2025 to 25 July 2025 on Maasranga Television.
+Hosted by Mousumi Mou.
+Judges were Nayeem Ashraf, Rahima Sultana Rita and Dilara Hanif Purnima.
+It was won by Nisat Anjum (from Narayanganj).
+The first runner up was Tamanna Yesmin (from Bogura) and the second runner up was Juairia Kamal (from Naogaon).